Lesotho Wedding Traditions Complete Guide for Modern Couples

 The ceremony begins with both families contributing cattle for slaughter under elder supervision.
 Families exchange blood from the slaughtered animals, symbolically merging their lineages while chanting traditional prayers for fertility and prosperity.
 The meat is distributed among guests according to social hierarchy, with the feast extending into the night.

-As of 2024, 85% of Lesotho weddings include cattle slaughtering, though economically disadvantaged families may substitute smaller animals.
-Christian couples often pair the ritual with church blessings, reflecting the 92.1% Christian population.
-Post-COVID hygiene standards require designated slaughter areas, and urban weddings increasingly offer vegetarian alternatives for the 15% of guests with dietary restrictions.
+The vast majority of Lesotho weddings include cattle slaughtering, though economically disadvantaged families may substitute smaller animals.
+Christian couples often pair the ritual with church blessings, reflecting Lesotho’s predominantly Christian population.
+Post-COVID hygiene standards require designated slaughter areas, and urban weddings increasingly offer vegetarian alternatives for guests with dietary restrictions.

 Bride Naming Ceremony